Frequently asked questions

 What if the other party is completely irrational and seems to be unmovable?

 Mediators are trained to find ways to help the parties move forward, even though they might appear to be at an impasse.
-For most people, face-to-face meetings are most efficient and effective, but for some clients, separate meetings (caucusing) or web-based video conferencing works better.
+Mediating face-to-face in a joint session may not be comfortable for some people.
+We offer the opportunity for you to participate in separate rooms.
 In such situations, the mediator meets with each party separately, asks questions, and carries relevant information and proposals back and forth between the parties.

 Is divorce mediation always successful?